simonmarks-deloitte/redis-connector/README.md

 - Supports Redis Publish/Subscribe model for asynchronous message exchanges,
 - Allows direct reading and writing operations in Redis collections,
-- Allows using Redis as a datastore for Mule components that require persistence (like the [http://www.mulesoft.org/documentation/display/MULE3USER/Routing+Message+Processors#RoutingMessageProcessors-IdempotentMessageFilter](Idempotent Message Filter)).
+- Allows using Redis as a datastore for Mule components that require persistence (like the [Idempotent Message Filter](http://www.mulesoft.org/documentation/display/MULE3USER/Routing+Message+Processors#RoutingMessageProcessors-IdempotentMessageFilter)).

 Build Commands
 --------------